The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF TRANSPORTATION

 - The Florida Department of Transportation (FDOT) has closed Pensacola Bay Bridge.
 The bridge has damage at various locations.
-The full extent of the damage is yet to be determined and crews will begin a full inspection of the bridge once conditions are safe for personnel to perform the assessment.
+The bridge is currently being inspected and more information will be released as soon as the assessment is complete.

-- FDOT has extended the suspension of tolls on the Garcon Point Bridge through noon, Friday September 18, in order to properly assess damages to the region’s infrastructure as a result of Hurricane Sally.
+- FDOT has re-opened Garcon Point Bridge to two-axle vehicles only following an inspection of the bridge.
+Tolls on the bridge remain suspended until noon, September 18.

-- FDOT, in conjunction with law enforcement, is monitoring bridges in the path of Hurricane Sally for wind hazards and evaluating for potential bridge closures.
-Law enforcement will close bridges when sustained winds reach 40 miles per hour.
+- FDOT has deployed 6 teams to Escambia, Walton, Santa Rosa and Okaloosa Counties to conduct cut and toss efforts and bridge inspections.
+These teams consist of more than 40 people that have equipment including dump trucks and chainsaws to help clear debris and inspect the transportation facilities and ensure they are safe.

 - FDOT is monitoring drainage in and around the state’s roadways to help ensure the safety of the traveling public.